Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Leading neutrons in the dipole model

 \subsection{The pion flux}

 The flux factor $ f_{\pi/p}(x_L,t)$ describes the splitting of a proton into a $\pi n$ system.
-In general we could use the flux from the light cone Fock state $\pi n$ of a proton from the meson-cloud models \cite{DAlesio:1998uav} or recall the expression from triple-Regge diagrams which describe inclusive processes as $ap \rightarrow Xn$ with $a = \gamma$ or $p$ \cite{Pumplin:1973ref,Kaidalov:2006cw,Nikolaev:1997cn}.
 This flux parametrisation with dominant-pion exchange contribution has been used to explain hadron-hadron interactions and data from the H1 and ZEUS experiments \cite{ZEUS:2002gig,H1:2010hym,H1:2014psx} and in the earlier analysis in \cite{Goncalves:2015mbf,Carvalho:2015eia, Amaral:2018xsm,Carvalho:2020myz}.
 The flux factor is given by:

 where $m_\pi$ is the pion masss, $g^2_{p\pi p}/(4\pi)=14.4$ is the $\pi^0pp$ coupling. $F(x_L,t)$ is the form factor which accounts for the finite size of the vertex.
 This kind of splitting function $f_{\pi/p}$ can be also evaluated using chiral effective theory while the form factor introduces some model dependence.
 We consider the covariant form factor, corrected by a Regge factor for our analysis: